Landscape with green energy features: solar, wind and water power.

 So what are some of the obstacles to meeting these aims through the social innovation ecosystem?
 And how did they arise?

-Research by the Co-Directors of the Cambridge Centre for Social Innovation, Paul Tracey, Professor of Innovation & Organisation, and Neil Stott, Management Practice Professor of Social Innovation, identifies 5 blockages that impede SDG progress:
+Research by the Co-Directors of the Cambridge Centre for Social Innovation, Paul Tracey, Professor of Innovation and Organisation, and Neil Stott, Management Practice Professor of Social Innovation, identifies 5 blockages that impede SDG progress:

-1. Financial resources
+1. financial resources

-2. Greenwashing by private firms
+2. greenwashing by private firms

-3. The marginalisation of the state
+3. the marginalisation of the state

-4. Top-down intervention
+4. top-down intervention

-5. A misguided focus on how to scale social enterprise
+5. a misguided focus on how to scale social enterprise

 Paul Tracey.